webmastersmith/WGU_Cloud_Computing/D306_Azure_Developer_Associate_AZ-204/Azure_Developer_AZ-204.md

   - **Benefits**
     - highly available, secure(Microsoft Entra ID, RBAC) centralized secret management.
     - access and use logging or stream to event hub.
+- **Key Vault Self-Signed Certificate Creation**
+  - **CertificatePolicy**: This class is used to **define the policy for creating certificates** in Azure Key Vault.
+It allows you to **specify various properties** of the key that backs the certificate, such as key type, key size, and key usage.
+You can also set custom attributes on the policy object.
+This is the correct class to use when you need to configure the key properties of a self-signed certificate.
+  - **CertificateOperation**: This class represents an **operation on a certificate** in Azure Key Vault (e.g., create, import, update).
+While it's used in the process of generating a certificate, it doesn't directly allow you to set custom key properties.
+  - **Trigger**: This is a concept used in Azure Functions or Logic Apps to initiate a workflow **based on an event**.
+It's not relevant to setting key properties in Key Vault.
+  - **Action**: This is a **general term for an operation or task**, and it's not a specific class used in the context of Azure Key Vault certificates.
   - **Best Practices**
     - **Managed Identities**: authenticate by assigning identities to app.
 Azure automatically rotates service principal client secret associated with identity.
     - **Encryption in Transit**: Key Vault enforces TLS(transport layer security) and **Perfect Forward Secrecy (PFS)** that protects connections between client and Microsoft cloud services.